Mosquito Prevention

 How often do communities spray?

-Is the spray harmful to people, pets, animals, or the environment?
+Is the spray harmful to people, pets, or the environment?

 What should I do during or after spraying?